instituutnederlandsetaal/BlackLab/site/docs/server/050_configuration.md

 # BlackLab Server config file
 # ===============================================================

-# This indicates we're using the new index format.
+# This indicates we're using the new configuration format.
 configVersion: 2

 # Where indexes can be found
-# (list directories whose subdirectories are indexes, or directories containing a single index)
+# (list directories whose subdirectories are indexes, or directories containing a single corpus)
 indexLocations:
 - /data/index